teuk/mediabot_v3/docs/CONFIGURE.md

 The main wizard checks `cpan`, `make`, `gcc`, and a download tool before it creates or updates the database.

+The runtime uses the `DBD::MariaDB` CPAN driver.
+If that module is not already installed, the wizard also requires `mariadb_config` or `mysql_config` so CPAN can compile it.
+On Debian, `libmariadb-dev` provides the required native client headers and build metadata.
+It is not a Perl module package; Perl dependencies remain installed by CPAN.

+Do not use Debian packages such as `libdbi-perl`, `libdbd-mariadb-perl` or `libdbd-mysql-perl` as substitutes for the supported CPAN dependency phase.

 CPAN is executed with `umask 022` so modules installed under `/usr/local` remain readable and traversable by the dedicated Mediabot account.
 Installer logs stay private in mode `0600` and are returned to the user who invoked the installer through `sudo`.